-- Provide the College, through the Office of Records and Scheduling, with current local and home addresses and telephone numbers, and respond promptly to all official requests for information or appointments. - Obtain a College identification card that is to be presented upon request to any member of the faculty or staff. - 3.
-Notify the Director of Records of name changes and change in other contact information in a timely fashion. - 4.
-Comply with official requests of College faculty and staff members, including authorized student employees; obey regulations governing the use of campus facilities, including residence halls, and assure that guests do the same. - Pay on time all fees, penalties, and other debts owed to the College; and return library materials or other borrowed College property when due and upon request. - 6.
-Be present on campus when necessary (e.g., required meetings, registration, examinations) to show an unconditional intention of doing academic work and pursuing a degree; and notify the secretary to the Dean of Students of any planned absence during class sessions which is to last more than one week, in order to make clear that permanent withdrawal is not intended. - 7.
-Maintain the level of physical and emotional health necessary for the completion of academic work and for living in the college community that does not, in the judgment of appropriate clinical and administrative officials, present a pronounced risk to the student's own health or the welfare of others. - 8.
-Complete the formal withdrawal procedure upon leaving the College, unless dismissed, graduated, or granted a waiver due to inability to be present on campus. - 9.
+1. Provide the College, through the Office of Records and Scheduling, with current local and home addresses and telephone numbers, and respond promptly to all official requests for information or appointments.

+- Check their Geneseo email account and College mailbox in the MacVittie College Union on a regular basis as official College communication may take place via these addresses. - 3.
+Obtain a College identification card that is to be presented upon request to any member of the faculty or staff. - 4.
+Notify the Director of Records of name changes and change in other contact information in a timely fashion. - 5.
+Comply with official requests of College faculty and staff members, including authorized student employees; obey regulations governing the use of campus facilities, including residence halls, and assure that guests do the same. - 6.
+Pay on time all fees, penalties, and other debts owed to the College; and return library materials or other borrowed College property when due and upon request. - 7.
+Be present on campus when necessary (e.g., required meetings, registration, examinations) to show an unconditional intention of doing academic work and pursuing a degree; and notify the secretary to the Dean of Students of any planned absence during class sessions which is to last more than one week, in order to make clear that permanent withdrawal is not intended. - 8.
+Maintain the level of physical and emotional health necessary for the completion of academic work and for living in the college community that does not, in the judgment of appropriate clinical and administrative officials, present a pronounced risk to the student's own health or the welfare of others. - 9.
+Complete the formal withdrawal procedure upon leaving the College, unless dismissed, graduated, or granted a waiver due to inability to be present on campus. - 10.
 Register any car driven regularly on campus and obey all vehicle regulations.